 - Housing is paid to NTU during your semester there.
 Housing at NTU is significantly cheaper than at Loyola.
 Housing prices are roughly $155-220 Singaporean dollars per month; and

-Completed online application form and a course planning form must be submitted by December 3 (Wednesday after Thanksgiving break) for the fall or spring.
+Completed online application form and a course planning form must be submitted by 11:59 pm on the second Wednesday after Thanksgiving break for the fall or spring.

 Apply to this Program